Alex-Bron/ansible/README.md

 Also, you need the `Terraform Backend Configuration` Credential you made before as the credential for this source.
 You can test it by syncing the source manually.
 Do **NOT** enable _update on launch_.

-### Job Templates
+### Playbooks
-Now that you have the basics set up (project, credentials, inventory), you can define job templates in AAP.
 As you can see in the repository where this README lives, there are 3 playbooks:
 - apply_plan.yml This playbook will run and apply a plan in HCP.
 - deploy_webserver.yml.
 This playbook will deploy a webserver (apache)
 - deploy_website.yml.
 This playbook will deploy a website